ngand000/nicebreakers/reports/week1.md

     - Started implementing very simple version of activities page
     - Learned that we should think about the choices we are going to make for longer than I expected, as I expected to get to the coding earlier
   - Shivank:
+    -No trouble or difficulties this week
+    -Made revisions to Requirements and Policies based on feedback -Added Project Description
+      -Added some more detail and speceficity to the Major Risks Section -Worked on Architecture and Design Section
+      -Disussing alternatives
+      -Descriptions of identified software components
+      -Did a risk assesment case
+      -Documentation plan
+    -The main trouble I had was learning more about AWS amplify and how to convey its usage and structure well -One thing I learned when relecting on risk assesment is the potential that our project has for specific feature creep in the search section and different non-technical strategies we can use to defer that.
 - Goals:
   - Andrew:
   - Anusha: